 OB patients are required to check-in with the Admissions Department in the hospital lobby.
-However, laboring patients are required to enter via the Emergency Room.
-OB patients may pre-register in advance of their due date.
+OB patients may pre-register with their doctor or midwife's office in advance of their due date.

 Medical-surgical patients are required to check-in at the Berman Pavilion, located to the right of the hospital main entrance.
 To view pre-registration information for outpatient surgical services, injection, or infusion at The Center for Ambulatory Surgery (TCAS), please click here.

 If your doctor has ordered pre-surgical testing, contact our Outpatient Testing Center at 410-884-4884 at least three days prior to surgery to schedule tests.

 When registering, please discuss any special needs with an Admitting counselor.
 Special accommodations are available for patients with disabilities.
 For patients who are hearing impaired, in-room TDD equipment and closed-captioned televisions are available.